UK Stocks-Factors to watch on Aug. 20

-LONDON Aug 20 Britain's FTSE 100 futures contract was flat on Wednesday, with the cash market set for a slightly softer open after ending at a 3-week high in the previous session.
+LONDON Aug 20 Britain's FTSE 100 index is seen opening 8 to 9 points lower, or down 0.1 percent, on Wednesday according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index finished up by 0.6 percent at 6,779.31 points, its highest close since July 29, on Tuesday.